Frequently Asked Questions

 You must be 100 percent eligible for Post-9/11 benefits to receive Yellow Ribbon funding.

 Our experienced veterans advisors can help you understand how the classes you take affect your housing benefit.
 For students interested in full-time enrollment, we recommend you pursue at least 6 credits at a time and at least 12 credits a semester for undergraduate students and at least 6 credits at a time for graduate students.
 We also recommend you take at least one hybrid course in each session.
-Hybrid classes combine on-site meetings at our 20+ regional locations with online coursework.
+Hybrid classes combine on-site meetings at our more than a dozen regional locations with online coursework.

 We offer hybrid courses in the first and last eight-week sessions of our academic calendar.
 We recommend you take take two courses in Session 1 and two courses in Session 4.
 During each session, at least one course should be a hybrid course.
 This will ensure four months of uninterrupted housing allowance in the spring and fall semesters.
 Learn more about your housing allowance.